Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Home Assistant Screens

-- These screens will help you navigate your way through the software:
+- These screens along with Yang's will help you navigate your way through the software:

 ![Increase](media/20240104_165739%20Home%20p%20Incr.jpg)